gethubvikas123/-See-Say-AI-Image-Captioning-with-Translation-Audio/README.md

 🌐 **Translate those captions into Hindi**
 🔊 **Read the captions aloud using text-to-speech**

-Just upload an image — the app will describe it in English, let you translate it into Hindi, and play audio in both languages.
+Just upload an image—the app will describe it in English, let you translate it into multiple Indian Languages, and play audio in both languages.

 ---